-When it comes to the Mozilla Marks, there are some cool things you can do and some cool things you can't do - at least not without asking Mozilla.
+When it comes to Mozilla's trademarked logos ("logos," for short),the Mozilla Marks, there are some cool things you can do and some cool things you can't do - at least not without asking Mozilla.

-You may make t-shirts, desktop wallpaper, or baseball caps with Mozilla Marks on them, though only for yourself and your friends (meaning people from whom you don't receive anything of value in return).
-You can't put the Mozilla Mark(s) on anything that you produce commercially (whether or not you make a profit) -- at least not without receiving Mozilla's written permission.
-Of course, Mozilla owns and operates the Mozilla Store, which sells a wide range of CDs, Guidebooks, T-shirts, and products with Mozilla software and logos.
-We also have the Mozilla Community Store where every design was created by a member of the worldwide Mozilla community.
-That's how we make some of the money that keeps us around and supports our mission.
+You may make t-shirts, desktop wallpaper, or baseball caps with Mozilla logosMarks on them, though only for yourself and your friends (meaning people from whom you don't receive anything of value in return).
+You can't put the Mozilla logoMark(s) on anything that you produce commercially <a href="(whether or not you make a profit) -- at least not without receiving Mozilla's written permission.
+Of course, Mozilla owns and operates the Mozilla Store, which sells a wide range of CDs, Guidebooks, T-shirts, and products with Mozilla software and logos. where every design was created by a member of the worldwide Mozilla community.
+That's how we make some of the money that keeps us around-and supports our mission.

-There is one are two additional broad category of things you can't do with Mozilla's Marks.
+There are two additional broad categories of things you can't do with Mozilla's logos.
+Marks.

-• The first is to pProduce modified versions of them.
-A modified mark also would raise the possibility of consumer confusion, thus violating Mozilla's trademark rights (remember the overarching requirement that any use of a Mozilla Marktrademark be non-confusing?).

-High Resolution Copies.
-The second concerns high resolution copies of Mozilla Marks, which you cannot have or use.
-We are in the process of working out the best way to allow access to the vector files for the Mozilla Marks, which may require additional terms.
-In the meantime, if you need to use a 've a very good reason to seek an exception to the rule against having and using high-resolution copyies of Mozilla Marks please contact the Mozilla Corporation for Firefox and Thunderbird trademarks, or the Mozilla Foundation for other trademarkslogos and we will try to accommodate your request.
+- The first is to produce modified versions of them.
+A modified logomark also would raise the possibility of consumer confusion, thus violating Mozilla's trademark rights, too (remember the overarching requirement that any use of a Mozilla trademark be non-confusing?). - The second concerns high-resolution copies of Mozilla logosMarks, which you cannot have or use.
+If you've a very good reason to seek an exception to the rule against having and using high-resolution copies of Mozilla logosMarks please contact the Mozilla Corporation for Firefox and Thunderbird, or the Mozilla Foundation for other logos.